TheVenomousJam/Further-Computer-Programming/README.md

 on in the pandemic to prevent smaller countries from becoming overrun with cases.

----requirements to run the code---
+--- requirements to run the code ---

 maplotlib.pyplot
 maplotlib.animation
 networkx
 random
+numpy
+from scipy.stats, norm

 --- instructions ---

 input all variables as you wish and choose between an animation
 or graph, graph just produces a graph, if choosing aimation allow code to run